55+ Best Instagram Spots in San Francisco for Unique Photos

 The other wall depicts a baseball game.

-And above small Italian flags flap in the breeze.
+And above, small Italian flags flap in the breeze.

-Just around the corner is Golden Boy pizza, a local favorite and one of the best places to eat in North Beach on a budget.
+Just around the corner is Golden Boy Pizza, a local favorite and one of the best places to eat in North Beach on a budget.
 I love grabbing a slice and having a seat in the alley to eat it after I’ve taken my photos.

-This is an active alley way for vehicle traffic so be sure to stay aware.
+This is an active alleyway for vehicle traffic, so be sure to stay aware.

 walking down an alley in North Beach San Francisco

-Union Square: Maiden Lane
+Maiden Lane

-Maiden Lane is a cute little alley way off of Union Square with a storied history
+Maiden Lane is a cute little alleyway off of Union Square with a storied history.

-Today this is a (mostly) car free alley lined with high end boutiques, cafes and lights strung overhead.
-During the day, cafes put tables underneath the lights to offer outdoor dining options – which is lovely on a nice San Francisco day.
+Today, this is a (mostly) car-free alley lined with high-end boutiques, cafes, and lights strung overhead.
+During the day, cafes put tables underneath the lights to offer outdoor dining options, which is lovely on a nice San Francisco day.

 Maiden Lane lamp post in Union Square: on of the most Instagrammable locations in San Francsico.

-Castro: Rainbow Crosswalk
+Rainbow Crosswalk

 San Francisco Photos: Staircases

-To help its city’s residents climb the hills its famous for, staircases were put in place on some of the steepest of San Francisco’s hills.
+To help its city’s residents climb the hills it’ss famous for, staircases were put in place on some of the steepest of San Francisco’s hills.
 While many are nothing to write home about, some neighborhoods rallied around to create beautifully tiled staircases that are works of art.

-Inner Sunset: 16th Ave Tiled Steps
+16th Ave Tiled Steps

 16th Ave tiled Staircase in the Inner Sunset, San Francisco, CA

-Inner Sunset: Hidden Garden Steps
+Hidden Garden Steps

 Since you’re already in the neighborhood, you might as well add this staircase to your San Francisco photo bucket list.